simplicitesoftware/simplicite-vscode/README.md

 Your files will get marked as modified on save.
 You can manage them in the *SIMPLICITE FILE HANDLER* tree view.

+Right clicking on any item in the *SIMPLICITE OBJECT INFO* tree view will display a contextual menu giving you the ability to copy the item field or description (if there is one).

 ---